One of the most important (and creepy) aspects of the internet is that just about anything you do can be tracked, tested, and optimized.

 - wrong product/terminology

-- your website is a mess and drives users away
+- your website is a mess that drives users away

 Percentage of visitors that complete an established goal on your website.
 This could be making a purchase, filling out a contact form for lead generation, signing up for an email newsletter, etc. A successful website will have well-defined goals and strong conversion rates.